kmathew/blogging/README.md

 curl :/spaces?owner_email=<email-address>
 ````
 ##### Create Blog
 Creates a blog that is not yet approved.
+Please make sure content field value is in bytes otherwise Marshal will fail.
 ````
 curl -X POST :/blogs --date {
                             	"title": "fun1",